lukeod/vampiresurvivors-modding/core-architecture.md

 var dataManager = gameManager?.DataManager;
 ```

-**Note**: GM.Core is null in menu states.
+GM.Core is null in menu states.
 Use null-conditional operators.

 ## GameManager